discord-extensions/compact-userarea/README.md

 - If the top left is blank, it's most likely because you have Hoofer's Sidebar Zoom (https://github.com/HooferDevelops/sidebar-zoom)
 - Harmony Discord breaks everything with it (https://github.com/KraXen72/harmony-discord).
 - If the status picker icons are enlarged and misplaced, it's most likely because you ahve Compact status Menu.
-- If you don't have the top bar for Dicsord, it will be
+- If you don't have the top bar for Dicsord, it will be positioned incorrectly.
 - Anything else that messes with the status picker/voice acitity things/avatar.

 Make sure you check all of the above before messaging me or making a PR on this repo.